 - WooCommerce Pricing: Plugin Costs and More for Your Online Store

-- and WooCommerce vs Shopify: When to Choose WooCommerce – (Coming soon)
+- and WooCommerce vs Shopify: When and How to Choose Between Them

 WooCommerce Cost #1: SSL Certificate Renewal

 SSL Certificates are tiny data files that electronically connect an encryption key to the information of an enterprise.

 It engages the HTTPS protocol on a web server, allowing encrypted communications between the browser and web server.
 When it comes to credit card transactions, data transfers and login details, an SSL certificate is used to secure this information.

 Getting an SSL certificate to aid in securing your site is an essential part of an online store.
 Without it, your customers’ data is at risk.
 It’s also crucial because it gives visitors confidence to browse your website.
 They’ll know they’re protected from malware or from their information being stolen by hackers.